目前購物車內沒有商品

 Even more unexpected results were seen when the same research team decided to find out how much of the racemic form of lipoic acid, or of each of the two enantiomers, is needed to protect nerve cells against homocysteic acid, a byproduct of the toxic amino acid homocysteine.
 42 It was no surprise when the scientists found that the R(+)-Lipoic Acid was able to protect nerve cells from the cortex of the brain against homocysteic acid at less than half (38%) of the concentration required by the S(-)-form.
 What was a surprise was the finding that the racemate was not only less potent than R(+)-lipoic acid, but was even weaker than the S(-)-enantiomer in protecting against this toxin!
 In fact, it took six and a half times as much of the racemate as had been needed by R(+)-Lipoic Acid to provide the same level of protection.

 Also strange was the fact that the three forms of lipoic acid were about equally effective in protecting nerve cells from a different part of the brain (the hippocampus) against this toxin.
 42 Then there are the results of experiments testing the ability of the different lipoic acid in protecting the lenses of lab animals' eyes from treatment with BSO.
 29 All of the animals given the toxin by itself developed cataracts.
 Providing the animals R(+)-Lipoic Acid slashed the number of animals that developed cataracts by nearly half, to just 55% of the group, while the same amount of the S(-)-form provided no protection.
-Yet the
+Yet the protection afforded by an equal amount of the racemate was not significantly different from what was seen with R(+)-lipoic acid.

 Clearly, different forms of lipoic acid vary in their protective powers, depending on the part of the body under attack and the nature of the threat.
 But it's also clear that, overall, R(+)-Lipoic Acid is far superior to both the S(-)-enantiomer, and the (R,S)-form available in common "lipoic acid" supplements in providing antioxidant protection.
 Indeed, when you find out about results like these, the S(-)-lipoic acid that's taking up half of your supplement starts to look more and more like the worst kind of "third wheel."